The Low-Down on Potency

 3. A potency like 6C can be given three times a day, 9C twice a day, 12C once or twice a day; but, if at any time you see a striking improvement, stop the remedy and wait; resume when the improvement stops.
 If at any time the person seems to be getting worse, stop the remedy and wait, an improvement may follow.
 If it doesn’t, it’s probably the wrong remedy.

 4. Don’t tell a person who is aggravating from a remedy, “Keep taking it, it’s a good sign!”
-Yes, a similar aggravation might be a sign that the remedy chosen was correct, BUT, as Hahnemann says, all the more reason NOT to keep taking it!
-In the Organon, #276, he says the simillimum in too high a potency or over-dose can do more harm than a totally wrong remedy.
+Yes, a similar aggravation might be a sign that the remedy chosen was correct, BUT, as Hahnemann says, all the more reason NOT to keep giving it!
+In the Organon, #276, he says the simillimum in too high a potency or in over-dose can do more harm than a totally wrong remedy.

 5. In acute cases you’ll want to match the potency to the intensity of the complaint.
 A severe acute should be met with a 200C or a 1M, perhaps even a 10M if it’s that severe.
 Here’s where you need your high potencies!
 Only repeat if a relapse ensues.